Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: The Model

 \section{The Model}

-We introduce the model describing chiral photon transport through a dissipative atomic array coupled to a nanofibre.
-We describe how the unidirectional nature of the coupling allows the many-atom scattering problem to be decomposed into a sequence of single-atom, two-channel scattering events.
-We then show how the use of a Weyl transformation enables a mapping of each scattering event onto an effective single-channel model.
+In this section, we introduce the model describing chiral photon transport through a dissipative atomic array coupled to a nanofibre.
+We show that the unidirectional nature of the coupling allows the many-atom scattering problem to be decomposed into a sequence of single-atom, two-channel scattering events, and we then show how the use of a Weyl transformation enables a mapping of each scattering event onto an effective single-channel model.
 This sets the stage for the analytic treatment of photon transport in terms of exact few-photon $S$-matrices derived from Yudson's representation, which we develop in the next section.

-We study dissipative chiral quantum transport in which an ensemble of $M$ atoms couples to a nanofibre.
-Since the Maxwell–Bloch description of this system is strictly unidirectional, the dynamics reduce to purely chiral photon transport.
-For nanofibre geometries, the atoms are trapped near the fibre, such that they couple via the evanescent field of the optical fibre, as depicted in Fig.~\ref{fig: sketch of system}.
-Each atom weakly couples to the propagating channel inside the waveguide with rate $\Gamma=\beta \Gamma_{\rm tot}$, and couples to its own loss channel with rate $\gamma=(1-\beta)\Gamma_{\rm tot}$, where $\Gamma_{\rm tot}$ is the overall decay rate of an atom. $\beta$ is a dimensionless coupling constant quantifying the relative coupling strength between a single atom and the waveguide.
-In typical experimental setups with atomic ensembles, obtaining large couplings is challenging, and atoms coupled to nanofibres~\cite{Corzo2019,Beguin2014,Vetsch2010,LeKien2004} typically have $\beta \sim \mathcal{O}(10^{-2})$.
-Even though $\beta$ is small ($\sim 0.7\%$ in experiments \cite{Prasad2020}), OD$=4\beta M$ of the entire atomic array is significant ($\sim \mathcal{O}(1)$).
+Our model considers unidirectional photon transport through an ensemble of $M$ atoms coupled to a waveguide.
+The special case of a nanofibre geometry is depicted in Fig.~\ref{fig: sketch of system}, where the atoms are trapped near the fibre such that they couple to its optical mode via the evanescent field.
+Each atom weakly couples to the propagating channel inside the waveguide with rate $\Gamma=\beta \Gamma_{\rm tot}$, and couples to its own loss channel with rate $\gamma=(1-\beta)\Gamma_{\rm tot}$, where $\Gamma_{\rm tot}$ is the overall decay rate of an atom.
+Here, $\beta$ is a dimensionless coupling constant quantifying the relative coupling strength between a single atom and the waveguide.
+Weak coupling implies that $\beta \ll 1$.
+In typical experimental setups with atomic ensembles, obtaining large couplings is challenging, and atoms coupled to nanofibres~\cite{Corzo2019,Beguin2014,Vetsch2010,LeKien2004,Prasad2020} typically have $\beta \sim 10^{-2}$.
+Even though $\beta$ is small, the optical depth $\rm{OD}=4\beta M$ of the entire atomic array is significant ($\sim \mathcal{O}(1)$).
 The spacing between atoms is greater or equal to one wavelength of the driving laser, so the collective emission via unguided optical modes outside the waveguide is negligible~\cite{Garcia2017}.